noaa-iea/server/README.md

 - How many Droplets?
   - **1  Droplet**
 - Choose a hostname :
+  - _iea-ne.us_:
     - **docker-iea-ne.us**
+  - _iea-demo.us_:
+    - **docker-iea-demo.us**

 [DigitalOcean - iea-ne.us project](https://cloud.digitalocean.com/projects/367d3107-1892-46a8-ba53-2f10b9ba1e2d/resources?i=c03c66)

 Emailed:

+- _iea-ne.us_:

   > Your new Droplet is all set to go!
 You can access it using the following credentials:
   >
   > Droplet Name: docker-iea-ne.us
   > IP Address: 64.225.118.240
   > Username: root
   > Password: acaee0eca8104652ce35d830ba

+- _iea-demo.us_:

+  > Your new Droplet is all set to go!
+You can access it using the following credentials:
+  >
+  > Droplet Name: docker-iea-demo.us
+  > IP Address: 64.227.63.43
+  > Username: root
+  > Password: 06ed4a56df0e053903f0bd483e

+Have to reset password upon first login.

 Saved on my Mac to a local file: